openMVG/openMVG/docs/sphinx/rst/openMVG/robust_estimation/robust_estimation.rst

 ====================

 Ransac [RANSAC] is an evolution of Max-Consensus with a-priori information about the noise and corrupted data amount of the data.
-Those informations allow to reduce the number of iteration in order to be sure to have made sufficient random sampling steps in order to find the model for the given data confidence.
+That information allows to reduce the number of iterations in order to be sure to have made sufficient random sampling steps in order to find the model for the given data confidence.
 The number of remaining steps is so iteratively updated given the inlier/outlier ratio of the current found model.